JeronimoDU/Default-PLUS-PLUS/README.md

 If total number of elements to be linked and high number of fuel tanks is greater than 10 links!
 It is possible to link high number of fuel tanks to 1 or multiple programing boards.

-Within the DEFAULT++V3 folder find the "script for FuelTanks on Programming Boards.json" file to be copy pasted in the programing boards
+Within the WIDGETS-- folder find the "script for FuelTanks on Programming Boards.json" file to be copy pasted in the programing boards

 Installation steps are as follow:
 - link 1 manual switch to command seat